About Us

 Who We Are

 We draw on the best expertise to help meet our ambitious city-building goals.
-Our work is shaped by staff teams, board members, governments, expert advisory panels, Indigenous partners, and community members who share our dedication to ensuring that Toronto’s waterfront reach its full potential.
+Our work is shaped by staff teams, board members, governments, expert advisory panels, Indigenous partners, and community members who share our dedication to ensuring that Toronto’s waterfront reaches its full potential.

 Who We Are